 Windows 10 Has a Hidden Recovery Partition

-Sure, deletion, in conjunction with file compression, can save over 6 GB on 64-bit systems running Windows 10, but the recovery partition is pretty vital for getting your PC back up and running following a serious crash.
+Sure, deletion, in conjunction with file compression, can save over 6GB on 64-bit systems running Windows 10, but the recovery partition is pretty vital for getting your PC back up and running following a serious crash.

-Using System Restore in Windows 10
+How to Do a System Restore in Windows 10

 If you’re having problems with Windows 10’s performance, the first thing you should look at is your list of restore points.
 If one of these coincides with when Windows started to misbehave, then you can use the System Restore tool to reinstate the settings and software that were in place at that time.

 Click the matching result, select the drive you want to use to store your restore point (typically the system drive) and click Configure > Turn on system protection.
 This action activates the system restore functionality.

 You may need to spend a few moments checking through what will be affected so that you can reinstall software and—hopefully—avoid any apps that caused the problem that prompted you to use System Restore.

 Accessing Advanced Startup

 If your PC isn’t booting, you’ll need to access Advanced Startup via your PC manufacturer’s instruction.
-For instance, on HP computers, this would be by pressing F11 to prompt the System Recovery mode.
+For instance, on HP computers, this would be by pressing F11 to prompt the System Recovery mode as your computer boots.
 Choose Repair your computer when Windows Setup launches.

 In Advanced Startup, select Troubleshoot > Advanced Options > System Restore, and then work through the wizard to find and apply the restore point.